-A pre-bid meeting will be held at the project site and performed by the Housing Program Manager and/or Inspector.
-This meeting provides an opportunity for the prospective bidders to ask questions or seek clarifications as to the work to be performed per the Bid Package Work Write Up Specifications.

-During the mandatory pre-bid conference, the contractors shall have an opportunity to ask questions as to the work write-up or specifications.
-If warranted, addendum and/or clarifications with supplemental instructions will be prepared and made part of the bid document and provided to those bidders in attendance at the pre-bid, and posted to the DemandStar platform as courtesy.
+At the request of the owner, the Neighborhood Services Department will hold a pre-bid conference meeting at the proposed assisted property.
+This meeting provides an opportunity for the prospective bidders to ask questions or seek clarifications from the owner and/or program staff as to the work to be performed per the Work Write Up and program specifications contained in the bid package.
+If warranted, addendum and/or clarifications with supplemental instructions will be prepared and made part of the bid document and provided to those bidders in attendance at the mandatory pre-bid, as directed by the owner.
 The documentation will help eliminate any disputes or misunderstandings, which may arise from decisions made while work is in progress.

-Attendance by the Owner is mandatory at this meeting to ensure access to property is given and participation in the bidding process is provided.
-Failure to be present will result in the cancellation of the meeting and project.
+This is an owner-led meeting with assistance provided by the Neighborhood Services Department.
+Therefore, attendance by the Owner is mandatory at this meeting.
+The owner's failure to be present will result in the cancellation of the meeting and assistance.

 Should the owner/applicant decide at this stage that the program is not right for them, they have the option to withdraw from the program.
-There is a \$300.00 fee to cover the cost of the title search at this stage.
+There is a \$350.00 fee to cover the cost of the title search at this stage.
 Failure to pay the fee will make the owner/applicant ineligible for future assistance consideration.
 A one-year waiting period will be required to reapply for assistance.